 Sub-sea ROVs and similar specialized, possibly autonomous, low-speed vessels often rely on fixed-angle thrusters.
 The NMPC approach also seems to cope well with such configurations.
 Below is an imaginary 60 ton 40 by 16m work-barge fitted with four fixed propellers doing the same exercise, except only 0.4 m/s speed since it is quite underpowered:

 Smaller vessels, e.g. a subsea ROV with electrical thrusters is should be equally controllable, except the models should be extended to full 6 degrees of freedom (6DOF).

-Here is how a 7 ton Bavaria-36 realistically would behave when dealing with our torture trajectory:
+Here is how a 7 ton Bavaria-36 realistically would behave when dealing with our torture trajectory with its sails down: